Ryzuria/calculate-workday/README.md

 # calculate-workday

-This is a simple script to calculate workday within a month.
+This is a simple script to calculate workday within a month including Thailand holiday.

 ## Pre-steps